alackles/CMSC-150-WT-23/_pages/labs/lab3-proplogic.md

 The purpose of this lab is to get you familiar with some of the mathematics behind how computers operate, and the theory upon which computer science as a discipline is built.
 In this case, we will be looking at **propositional logic**.

+Propositional logic is part of formal mathematics.
+The reason we're learning about this in your intro to CS class is because a key part of computer science as a field of study will involve not just _writing_ programs, but _proving_ that your programs work, and understanding the _formal mathematics_ behind why those programs work.
+This is different than mathematics like calculus where you are manipulating numbers; instead, we are manipulating symbols and ideas.

+These concepts are central to MATH 270 (Discrete Math), CMSC 510 (Algorithm Analysis), and CMSC 515 (Theory of Computation).
+You may also see some of the things we're doing today regarding logic gates pop up in CMSC 435 (Computer Architecture).
+So if it doesn't make perfect sense today, that's okay; this is meant to be a first taste of something that will recur throughout learning more about Computer Science.

 Throughout the lab, you will see this symbol: ❓.
 This is a signal to stop and work on the question on your worksheet with your group. **You will turn in your answers to these questions on Gradescope under Lab 3.** You can submit images or files as the answers, so if you want, you can just take a picture of the answers.

 ## Assessment